 The Montessori methodology transcends curriculum requirements, grade levels, school walls, and government mandates.
 My mother achieved her Montessori certification so she could afford to send all four of her children to Bellevue Montessori.
 I was just 18 months old when my Montessori journey began.

 Most recently, our children were invited to attend Wā Ora Montessori, near Wellington, as American ambassadors.
-It was week long cultural exchange in the only Montessori school in New Zealand that provides a program for students through age 18.
+It was a week-long cultural exchange and is the only Montessori school in New Zealand that provides a program for students through age 18.

 I knew the moment we arrived that the experience was going to impact our children far beyond the scheduled week.
 We were first greeted by an amazing staff, and as we walked each child to their respective classrooms, the energy was palatable.

 Kids were getting organized, comfortable, and right down to business.
 The teachers prepared the environment in a way that enables kids to do things for themselves at a pace that is set by the learner.

 As an observer, it was pure magic.
 The materials were self-correcting, so instead of students waiting for the teacher to judge if something was right or wrong, teachers were called in by students only when they needed guidance.